Tableplot

 - Be able to rely on Vega-Lite/Plotly.js for other some components of the pipeline (e.g., scales and coordinates).

-- Provide simpler Hanami templates, compared to the original ones.
+- Provide simple Hanami templates in addition to the original ones.

 - Still have the option of using the original Hanami templates.

-- Still be able to use all of Vega-Lite/Plotly.js in its raw format for the highest flexibility.
+- Still be able to use all of Vega-Lite/Plotly.js in their raw format for the highest flexibility.

 In the longer term, this project is part of the Scicloj effort to create a grammar-of-graphics visualization library in Clojure.